unixunion/py-solace-provision/README.md

 GET operations.
 Some examples are items such as credentials.

 Solace has a tendency to have incompatible attributes, and these should be removed from YAML before submitting to appliance.
 Examples of these are commented out in [data/](/data) files.
-For example you cannot use clearPercent and clearValue at same time.
+For example, you cannot use clearPercent and clearValue at same time.

     eventEgressFlowCountThreshold: